datagovuk/guidance/dataset_form.md

 ## Caching

 The data.gov.uk site is cached for 1 hour for general users, but not if you are logged in.
-This means that if you add a dataset or make a change, you will see it has changed straight away, but it will take up to an hour before it becomes visible to another person visiting the site (i.e. someone who does not log in).
+This means that if you add a dataset or make a change, you will see it has changed straight away, but it will take up to an hour before it becomes visible to another person visiting the site (ie someone who does not log in).
 Please be aware of this when notifying people or announcing releases.